The PERFECT 2 Day Singapore Itinerary & 10 (cheap!) Things to Do

 Before I lay out my step-by-step Singapore Itinerary, let me list the places to go in Singapore during your visit.
 I know some people like to create their own itineraries (me too!) so knock yourself out.
 Just don’t miss these if you want to consider yourself as someone who has seen Singapore.

-Also, I highly recommend booking your tickets online, you can skip the queues, save money and save time by getting it done online first.
+More importantly, I highly recommend booking your tickets online, you can skip the queues, save money and save time by getting it done online first.
 I’ve included links where you can buy the discount tickets each time.

 - Gardens By The Bay (Don’t miss the double helix bridge and the Supertree groove)